MatthewWid/Whirl/doc/documentation/systems.md

 Whirl uses a dynamic event system to emit information from objects that can be picked up by listeners on that object.
 Many Whirl objects come with their own premade events, but you can also make your own that listen on or emit events from any object that has the event system attached to it.

 Events are identified by a given name.
 There can be multiple listeners on a single event that will all fire when that even is called.
-Events are called in the order that the listeners were initially added in.
+Listener callbacks are called in the order that the listeners were initially added in.

 Events do not have to be initialised beforehand.
-You can listen on any event name and it will be fired if something emits on that same name.
+You can listen on any event name and it will be fired if something emits to that same name.

 ```javascript
 [object].event